Akuli/teek/docs/widgets.rst

 Widgets take options that change how they look or behave.
 There are a few ways to access and change the options:

-* Initialization arguments: ``tkinder.Label(window, text="hello")``
+* Initialization arguments: ``pythotk.Label(window, text="hello")``
   creates a label with the ``text`` option set to ``"hello"``.
 * The ``config`` attribute is a dict-like object of options, and you can change the text of the label like ``the_label.config['text'] = "new text"``.
 Note that this is different from tkinter where you would instead do ``the_label.config(text="new text")`` or ``the_label['text'] = "new text"``;
-  in tkinder, you instead always use the ``config`` object.
+  in pythotk, you instead always use the ``config`` object.

 Widget Reference
 ----------------

-.. autoclass:: tkinder.Widget
+.. autoclass:: pythotk.Widget
     :members:
-.. autoclass:: tkinder.Window
+.. autoclass:: pythotk.Window
     :members:
-.. autoclass:: tkinder.Label
+.. autoclass:: pythotk.Label
     :members:
-.. autoclass:: tkinder.Button
+.. autoclass:: pythotk.Button
     :members:
-.. autoclass:: tkinder.Separator
+.. autoclass:: pythotk.Separator
     :members:
-.. autoclass:: tkinder.Frame
+.. autoclass:: pythotk.Frame
     :members:
-.. autoclass:: tkinder.Toplevel
+.. autoclass:: pythotk.Toplevel
     :members: